 Each week, we feature a new first-person story from someone who earned a job or advance their skills with Goodwill’s support.
 Check out the latest stories below, explore our archive featuring stories from more than 200 individuals and subscribe to receive email updates whenever we add new stories.

 When you drop off your donations at Goodwill, you’ll receive a receipt from a donation attendant.
-Hang on to this receipt – at the end of the year, you can claim a tax deduction for clothing and household items that are in good condition.
+Hang on to this receipt.
+At the end of the year, if you itemize deductions on your taxes, you can claim a tax deduction for clothing and household items that are in good condition.

 The U.S. Internal Revenue Service requires you to value your donation when filing your return.
 To get started, download our donation valuation guide, which features estimates for the most commonly donated items.

 Want to manage your donation records electronically?
 Goodwill has partnered with CharityDeductions.com to help you keep track of your donated items and their value throughout the year.
 Get started for free today and enter the promo code goodwill to save 20 percent off of a paid membership.